How to Pay Personal Loan EMI with a Credit Card in 2025: A Complete Guide

 Alternatives to Paying EMI with a Credit Card

-If the costs or risks of using a credit card seem high, consider these alternatives:
+You can consider the following alternatives if the costs or risks of using a credit card seem high:

-• Loan Restructuring: Negotiate with your lender to extend the loan tenure or lower the EMI amount to make payments more manageable.
+• Loan Restructuring: You can discuss and negotiate with your lender to extend the loan tenure or lower the EMI amount to make payments more manageable.
+However, for that, you need to show a proper reason for restructuring.

-• Balance Transfer: Transfer your loan balance to a lower-interest loan or a credit card with a promotional balance transfer offer, if permitted.
+• Balance Transfer: You can transfer your loan balance to a lower-interest loan or a credit card with lower interest rates.
+Discuss with your lender and understand the terms and conditions before proceeding with this option.

-• Borrow from Family or Friends: A short-term, interest-free loan from loved ones can help cover EMIs without additional costs.
+• Borrow from Family or Friends: If possible, you can borrow from your family or friends, which can help you repay your EMI without additional costs.

 EMI Calculator for Credit Card Payments